“Crunchy carrots! Cool cucumbers! And rice! You are so delicious. (And there are so many of you.)”

 To Serve: Serve steamed rice in individual bowls at the table, allowing diners to pick and choose their toppings, and finishing off each bowl with a fried egg or a raw egg yolk (if desired), and a drizzle of as much or as little sauce as you’d like (even if that’s none).
 Mix it all up, or eat it all separately: It’s your food, you decide.

 Gochujang is a fermented chili and wheat paste with a sweet-hot flavor.
-You can find it in any Asian supermarket, and in most well-stocked Western supermarkets.
+You can find it in many Asian supermarkets, and in many well-stocked Western supermarkets.
 You can also order it online.

 If you don’t have rice vinegar, you can use another vinegar such as apple cider or white wine.
 Those vinegars tend to be more acidic, so start with half the amount and add more to taste.